xallard/prompt-engineering/README.md

-# prompt-engineering
+# Prompts by and for the community

-Prompts by and for the community
+- More prompts can be found here: [https://github.com/f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)